 During the reign of the Catholic French King Louis XIV, he embarked on a campaign of persecution designed to extirpate Protestantism.
-Protestants fled to Holland, England and America.
+Protestants (Huguenots) fled to America, England, and Holland.
 In Holland, many accepted the opportunity to start a new life in South Africa, under Dutch governance.

 Pierre (la) Grange’s great grandson, Joseph le Grange, was the first le

-Grange to settle on Angeliersbosch farm around 1820.
+Grange to settle on Angeliersbosch farm outside Prince Albert, around 1820.
 His grandson, also named Joseph, was

 born in 1841.
 He was the first le